Faculty Senate Bylaws

 5. The GER and Core Committee reviews and approves courses submitted by the appropriate school/college curriculum councils for their inclusion in the General Education Requirements (GER) at UAF.
 The GER and Core Committee coordinates and recommends changes to the GER, develops the process for assessment of the GER, regularly reports on assessment of the GER, monitors transfer guidelines for core and GER courses, acts on petitions for core and GER credit, and evaluates guidelines in light of the total core and GER experience.
 This committee will also review courses for oral, written, and natural science GER classification.
 The GER and Core Committee will also periodically review syllabi of courses to which "O" and "W" designators are attached to ensure compliance with Faculty Senate guidelines.
 If the committee determines that a course fails twice in a row to meet "O" or "W" guidelines as specified by the Faculty Senate, the committee shall have the power to revoke "O" or "W" designators from that course.* Committee actions made prior to March 1 will become effective in the next year's Catalog.
 Designators will be restored as soon as the course has been reapproved by the committee as once again conforming to "O" or "W" guidelines.

 *As found at:

 The committee shall be composed of one faculty member from each of the GER component areas: (Social Sciences, English, Humanities, Mathematics, Natural Sciences, Communication, and Library and Information Research, and Arts), one faculty member from a non-GER component area and one faculty member from CRCD, as voting members.
 The member from a non-GER component area shall be elected at large from among UAF faculty, while seats from GER component areas and CRCD shall be elected by their respective faculties.
 Membership on the committee also may include an undergraduate student as a non-voting member, and representatives from the colleges specifically tasked with core and GER assessment.

-6. The purpose of Committee on the Status of Women is to monitor the status of women faculty at UAF and to work proactively for gender equity.
+6. The purpose of the Committee on the Status of Women is to monitor the status of women faculty at UAF and to work proactively for gender equity and empowerment of women..